New Year's Eve in Sweden 2024/2025

 Gourmet Delights at Brasserie Storan in Linköping

-Brasserie Storan in Linköping has a seven-course dinner with a vegetarian option where you can choose to get wine pairings with each course as an add-on.
+Brasserie Storan in Linköping has a seven-course dinner with a vegetarian option.
+More information here: https://www.storan.se.

 A hand holding a martini glass with champagne, capturing the dynamic motion of the liquid splashing over the rim, against a backdrop of warm, soft bokeh lights, suggesting a festive and lively celebration.